-- I understand the risks and threats involved in carrying out activities online and the importance of working securely. - I can identify secure websites. - I can recognise suspicious links in email, websites, social media messages and pop-ups. - I know that clicking on links or downloading unfamiliar attachments could put me and my computer at risk.
+- How to increase confidence when staying safe online for both computers and devices. - What the risks and threats are when carrying out activities online and the importance of being secure. - How to identify secure websites by looking for the padlock and https in the address bar. - How to recognise suspicious links and understand that clicking on these links or downloading unfamiliar attachments could put the learner and their computer at risk.